 - Visit the Department of Homeland Security website to download active shooter preparedness brochures and materials.

 - Utilize the RUN.
 HIDE.
 FIGHT.® video to educate your employees and/or tenants about what to do if they are ever in an active shooter situation.

 EMERGENCY ACCESS CARD PROGRAM

 The Emergency Access Card Program was developed to assist emergency and rescue crews identify those individuals authorized to enter the Westshore Business District following a disaster or emergency.
-Building owners can register up to three (3) authorized personnel to receive reentry passes that allow them access to their building for the limited purpose of evaluating the safety and security of property before allowing tenants, other occupants, or the general public to return.
+Building owners can register up to three (3) authorized personnel (owners, property managers, engineers, facility managers - those trained to determine safety of the building) to receive reentry passes that allow them access to their building for the limited purpose of evaluating the safety and security of property before allowing tenants, employees, other occupants, or the general public to return.

 The reentry procedure will be tiered as follows:

 2. First Responders/Law Enforcement

 3. Registered Reentry Pass Holders and Utility Teams